Dinoponera: Venom

 For subduing large live prey and defense, workers possess a sting that has been known to cause severe pain lasting up to 48 hours.
 Lymphadenopathy, edema, tachycardia and fresh blood appearing in human victim feces are common symptoms.
-In some the venom sac is empty.
+In some ant specimens the venom sac is empty.
 Workers may have 60–75 unique proteinaceous components in the venom.
 The convoluted gland within the venom system of Dinoponera australis has been found to possess close similarities to those of vespine wasps.
 The contents of Dinoponera australis venom have been found to be similar to those of Pachycondyla spp.
 Due to the high diversity of compounds and systemic effects, venom of Dinoponera could be of use to the pharmaceutical industry.
 For instance, (Sousa et al. 2012) demonstrated in mice that venom from Dinoponera quadriceps had antinociceptive properties.
 The authors note that the local population of northeast Brazil uses dry crushed Dinoponera quadriceps ants to treat earaches, and the stings of live ants are administered for back pain and rheumatism.

 Colonies

 Colonies vary in size depending upon species, but generally consist of fewer than 100 individuals.
-Dinoponera australis colonies have an average of 14 workers (range 3–37), Dinoponera gigantea average 41 workers (range 30–96) and Dinoponera quadriceps has the largest colonies with an average of 80 workers (range 26–238).
+Dinoponera australis colonies have an average of 14 workers (range 3–37), Dinoponera gigantea averages 41 workers (range 30–96), and Dinoponera quadriceps has the largest colonies, with an average of 80 workers (range 26–238).

 New colonies are founded by fission, a process in which a beta female is fertilized in the natal nest.
 This new alpha female then leaves the nest with a cohort of workers to found an incipient colony, sometimes employing tandem running.